The Five Pillars of Off-Season Training

 (View our 6-week Sweet Spot Part 1 Training Plan HERE)

 (After Sweet Spot Part 1, move on to Sweet Spot Part 2: Training Plan HERE)

 (When you complete Sweet Spot Part 2, buy the Sweet Spot Part 3 Training Plan HERE)

-During the work week, Monday thru Fridays (for those of us with traditional 9 to 5 careers) we focus on shorter, highly focused advanced aerobic endurance workouts: sweet spot and tempo steady state and variable power all suitable to be completed outdoors or indoors or Zwift.
+During the work week, Monday through Fridays (for those of us with traditional 9 to 5 careers) we focus on shorter, highly focused advanced aerobic endurance workouts: sweet spot and tempo steady state and variable power all suitable to be completed outdoors or indoors or Zwift.
 On the weekends, athletes do their longer rides whether those are in small groups or solo by TSS or AmEX rides.
 During the "Base" Phase we use every creative trick in the book to plan out the best custom training program for each athlete we work with.
 We track the size of the athlete's base with the performance manager chart in TrainingPeaks - one's Chronic Training Load or CTL.

 The bigger the base an athlete can build the faster and more powerful they will be.
 Building a big base takes time and that's why we are talking about it in August.
 How much time?
 Approximately 16 to 18 weeks or 4 to 4 1/2 months.
 Athlete's could build less base but they will be less fast.
 Those that carve out the time including the time to lift beforehand are the ones that reach their potential.
 The athletes that shortcut their 'base' are the ones that miss the opportunity to perform with a hemi-powered aerobic engine.

 5. Pre-Season Interval Work to Increase Race Specific Power Output